Recidvst/pretty-console/README.md

 # Pretty Console
 Prettifying the browser console with a new console method - making it easier to read and the argument type immediately clear.
+Available for free on the Chrome store shortly.

 ## Usage
 -   Find and add the Chrome extension to your browser.